Woodward announced his resignation as manager of Manchester United at 9 p.m. last night after the New York Stock Exchange had closed.

 United has struggled to win the Premier League in any of the eight seasons since, and Woodward's failure in the transfer market has been generally ridiculed, with the club costing over £1 billion in that period and struggling to win either the domestic league or the Champions League.

-Ferguson became diplomat after retiring, and many fans believe he has been wrongly maligned in the eight years since stepping down as manager.
+Ferguson became a diplomat after retiring, and many fans believe he has been wrongly maligned in the eight years since stepping down as manager.

 Ferguson has not been interested in any management appointments, nor has he been briefed on promotions or the club's strategy.